Lilypad-Tech/lilypad-docs/lilypad/developer-resources/create-lilypad-module/building-your-module.md

 MODEL_IDENTIFIER = ""
 ```

 If we take a look at the [Distilbert Hugging Face page](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english), we can use the copy button next to the name of the module to get the `MODULE_IDENTIFIER`.
-Just paste that in as the value.
+Paste that in as the value.

 For our use case, it should look like this: